suren-m/cw/labs/02_kubernetes/06_jobs.md

    restartPolicy: OnFailure
 ```

-After applying (kubectl apply -f job-filename.yaml), observe the `watcher` pane and see how the pods come up and run to completion.
+After doing a `kubectl apply`, now take a look at the `watcher` pane and see how the pods come up and run to completion.
 (Time column will give you an idea as well)

 ---